Below you will find some common Jumbo Purchase FAQ’s, please contact us with your question.

 Question: What are my options to get obtain a Jumbo loan with 5 percent down?
 L. Kears – Cleveland, Ohio.
 Answer: Most home buyers will have a few different choices like a single 95% loan, or a combo “piggyback” first and second mortgage – 80/15/5.
-What option make the best financial sense will depend on many factors like the home buyers credit profile, reserves, etc.
+What option makes the most financial sense will depend on many factors like the home buyer’s credit profile, reserves, etc.

 Question: Does the Jumbo program have a penalty or paying off the loan early?
 H.Donaldson – Atlanta, GA.
 Answer: No, you can move or sell your home anytime you like without penalty.

 Question: Can I get a Jumbo loan with 5% down payment?
 V. Newberry – Salt Lake City, UT.
 Answer: Yes, assuming you meet the qualifying requirements outlined on the website.
 The 5 percent down jumbo loan is available to buyers nationwide.